How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Research Study Setup

+\F~\ref{fig:new-text} shows examples of textual descriptions in the bidirectional pipeline.
+The text can precisely describe the mutation expected by the instruction.
+For instance, in the first case shown in \F~\ref{fig:new-text}, the description \textit{``The lizard would be surrounded by a snowy environment...''} precisely captures the semantic transformation specified by the mutation instruction \textit{``What would it look like if it were snowing''}, facilitating accurate execution of the intended mutation.
+In addition, the text includes many detailed and informative descriptions, e.g., \textit{``The snow would also cover the tree branch and the surrounding area...''} in the first case, which gives more information of the mutated image to ease the mutant generation.

-Overall, the bidirectional pipeline, to some extent, achieves an automated prompt engineering by enriching the mutation instruction with the seed image's details.
+Overall, the bidirectional pipeline, to some extent, achieves automated prompt engineering by enriching the mutation instruction with the seed image's details.
 The unidirectional pipeline, on the other hand, fine-tuning the Diffusion model to strengthen its capability in achieving image mutations.
-In our evaluations, we implement \vlm, \llava, and \gpt\ with the bidirectional pipeline, and use the original unidirectional pipeline for \insp.
+In our evaluations, we incorporate three MLLMs, namely, \vlm, \llava, and \gpt, into the bidirectional pipeline, resulting in three MLLM-based mutation methods.
+We use the unidirectional pipeline with its tailored MLLM and denote this mutation method as \insp.
+It's worth noting that \vlm, \llava, \gpt, and \insp\ (before fine-tuning) use the same Stable Diffusion model~\cite{rombach2022high} as the image generation module, ensuring a fair comparison for the capabilities of different MLLMs.